 For each archetype, review the list of climate indicators.

+Archetype Sees the Archetype Doesn't See

+Indicator the Indicator

+1 0

-Archetype Sees the Indicator Archetype Doesn't See the Indicator should that event take place.
+Determine if the archetype will experience the climate conditions described by the indicator, should that event take place.
 Generally, this is called the archetypes "seeing" the indicator.
 This analysis calls for professional judgment and should be reviewed or conducted with the rest of the team.
 This will ensure the best judgment of exposure, accounting for different experience, training and perspectives on the assessment team.